pavan-vl/SIGMA-Digit-Recognition-DNN-on-FPGA/README.md

-# SIGMA: Sigmoid Granularity Modular Accelerator.
-A Digit Recognition DNN on a FPGA (SoC)
+# SIGMA-Digit-Recognition-DNN-on-FPGA

-**SIGMA** A hardware implementation of a deep neural network that performs digit recognition based on the MNIST database using variants of the sigmoid function.
+**SIGMA — Sigmoid Granularity Modular Accelerator.** A hardware implementation of a deep neural network that performs digit recognition based on the MNIST database using variants of the sigmoid function.
 It is implemented on the Arty Z7-20 board, with a Zynq-7000 SoC.

 It includes the RTL implementation of the DNN, interfacing with the processing system (PS — Cortex-A9), firmware that runs TCP communication via LAN, and the user interface on the host side.